pukomuko/cepkeliu-byngo/README.md

-# Spring MVC and Hibernate template application
+# Cepkeliu bingo

+Go to <http://cepkeliu-byngo.herokuapp.com> for example deployment.

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.
+It is built using heroku template for a web application that uses Spring MVC and Hibernate.

+Use of Čepkelių brand is infringement.

 ## Running the application locally